yuri-norwood/abandonware-public-license/README.md

 1. Unmodified Distribution
-   This abandonware is no longer maintained and should not be used in any appliaction in it's current state.
-The distribution of this code constitutes as a human rights violation and once computers gain self awareness, it will likely constitue a violation of digital citizen rights as well.
+   This abandonware is no longer maintained and should not be used in any application in its current state.
+The distribution of this code constitutes as a human rights violation and once computers gain self awareness, it will likely constitute  a violation of digital citizen rights as well.

    Distribution of this abandonware must be done only after extensive